eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 **Enable Features**

-After you set the `eosio.system` contract, run the following commands to enable the rest of the features which are highly recommended to be enabled for an EOSIO-based blockchain.
+After you set the `eosio.system` contract, run the following commands to enable the rest of the features which are highly recommended to be enabled for an Antelope-based blockchain.

 ---
 NOTE: Enabling these features are optional.
 You can choose to enable or continue without these features.